What is development assessment?

 Reasons for decisions on development applications must be published on the relevant local government website or this website if SARA is the assessment manager.
 This ensures transparency and accountability.

-Anyone who has had their say on a development proposal can appeal the decision, provided their submission was ‘properly made’ - meaning it's in writing, signed, specific and made by the due date.
+Anyone who has had their say on a development proposal, except for a development application for State facilitated development, can appeal the decision, provided their submission was ‘properly made’ - meaning it's in writing, signed, specific and made by the due date.

-• carrying out operational work: making changes to the land itself.
+- carrying out operational work: making changes to the land itself.
+For example, earthworks, vegetation clearing, building a pontoon.

 Development approval is often required before development can occur.
 This is known as assessable development.
 It requires a development application to be lodged, assessed and approved before the development can start.